 Are you choosing between DIY and High-Tech Prefab Tiny House?
-Read that post first if you want DIY or continue for High-Tech…
+Read that post first if you want to DIY or continue for Modern High-Tech…

 - to move someplace beautiful which you won’t be able to afford otherwise with traditional housing model and 30-year mortgage;

 - DIY mindset is a catalyst of modern tiny house movement as you can build really quickly a custom dwelling which travels with you anywhere your life journey takes you;

 - ingenuity and small space hacks in modern tiny homes put an idea of green living to a new level allowing you to have almost zero impact on the environment with hi-tech water filtration systems, unlimited solar energy resources, satellite connection to the world, and modern waste composting systems;

 How about using these tiny homes as “Granny Pods” to have your seniors close to you instead of putting them into assisted living?